monkrb/website/app/views/home.markdown

 - You are familiar with [RubyGems](/help/gems).
 - You have [git](/help/git) installed.

-If you are ready for the rest, we can install Monk:
+If you are ready for the rest, start by installing Monk:

     $ sudo gem install monk